Nouri al-Maliki: Later duties

 On 26 January 2013 al-Maliki's opponents passed a law which prohibited al-Maliki from running for a third term but an Iraqi court later rejected it.
 By August 2014, al-Maliki lost all his chances to win a third term in office.

 On 8 September 2014, during approval of the new government led by Haider al-Abadi, al-Maliki was named one of the three vice presidents, a prestigious albeit largely ceremonial post.
 On 11 August 2015, the Parliament approved a reform package by Prime Minister al-Abadi that foresaw, among other measures, the elimination of the three vice president posts.
 However, following a lawsuit opened by fellow Vice President Usama al-Nujayfi, al-Maliki declared in September 2015 that he was still holding his office because the removal of the post was not in line with the Iraqi Constitution.
 Osama al-Nujaifi filed a complaint against the decision in November 2015, considering it to be against the Constitution.
 On 10 October 2016, the three posts of Vice Presidents were restored by the Supreme Court of Iraq which termed their abolition as unconstitutional.

+In January 2026, following the 2025 Iraqi parliamentary election, he was nominated as the sole candidate for Iraqi premiership by the Coordination Framework.
+United States President Donald Trump stated that the United States would end its support for Iraq if al-Maliki is elected.
+Al-Maliki rejected Trump's comments, describing them as "blatant American interference in Iraq's internal affairs", and a "violation of its (Iraq's) sovereignty."
+In March, the Coordination Framework reportedly withdrew his nomination.